puppetlabs/puppet-docs/source/windows/writing.markdown

 Both of these use the default `windows` package provider.
 (There is an older `msi` provider included, but it is deprecated as of Puppet 3.0.)

-When managing packages on Windows, you **must** specify a package file using the `source` attribute.
+When managing packages using the `windows` package provider, you **must** specify a package file using the `source` attribute.
 The source can be a local file, a file on a mapped network drive, or a UNC path.
 Puppet URLs are not currently supported for the `package` type's `source` attribute, although you can use `file` resources to copy packages to the local system.

 #### Examples